genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 toXml
 =====

-	A Bag can be exported to an XML source with the :meth:`toXml` method.
+	A Bag can be exported to an XML source with the :meth:`Bag.toXml` method.
 This method returns a text, that is a complete standard XML version of the Bag, including the encoding tag ``<?xml version='1.0' encoding='UTF-8'?>``.
 Since an XML document needs an unique root node, the method creates as outer level a node called ``<GenRoBag>``.
 Each Bag becomes an XML block that contains other XML elements, in which every Bag label becomes an XML tag, every value becomes the tag's content, the attributes remain attributes and the value's type will be converted with a particular code_:

 		+--------------------+---------------------+
 		|    Bag's item      |   XML element       |